Grand Manan in the Off-Season: A Photographer’s Dreamscape

 Bursts of Colour Everywhere

-Fisherman patiently waiting on mother nature.
+Fisherman patiently waiting on mother nature’s cooperation.

 Stacks of Colorful Lobster Traps